FAQs About Online RN to BSN Programs

 How Long Does It Take to Earn a BSN Online?

-Online RN to BSN programs can be completed in as little as two years, because they build on each student’s experience and previous courses.
+You can complete online RN to BSN programs in as little as two years, because they build on past experience and previous courses.
 Most programs award incoming students substantial course credit for passing the NCLEX and holding an RN license, so everything you’ve learned can also count toward your bachelor’s.
-Once you enroll, your pace will likely depend on your schedule, the amount of time you have to devote to school, and the total number of nursing and general ed credits required for the degree.
+Once you enroll, your pace will likely depend on:

 The nursing component of STU’s online RN to BSN program can be completed in just 12 months by taking two classes each term.
 This timeline is for BSN courses alone and does not include any general education requirements you may still need to meet.